proshian/neuroswipe/Refactoring_plan.md

 # won't be an error, further more a default parameter will be used
 # which would lead to an error.
 # Upd.
 I think the problem lies in a situation when self.encoder model
 # has a **kwargs too.
-Otherwise the abovemntioned situation would
+Otherwise the above-mentioned situation would
 # raise an error about an unexpected argument.

 class EncoderDecoderAbstract(nn.Module):